 The Lord has sought for Himself a man after His own heart, and the Lord has appointed him ruler over His people, because you (Saul) have not kept what the Lord commanded you.”
 (1Sam13:14)

 What more shall I say concerning faith?
 There is not time for me to give an account of Gideon, Barak, Samson, Jephthah, or of David, Samuel and the prophets.
 These were men who through faith conquered kingdoms, did what was righteous and earned the promises (cf. Heb11:32, 33).
 I will though comment briefly on David, described as a man after God’s own heart.
-Was that statement in the context of “imputed righteousness” or the preparation of Spirit?
+Was that statement in the context of “imputed righteousness” or the preparation of the Spirit?
 No, it was the boy David by nature as God perceived him.

-This affirms once again that comprehending God’s nature is not beyond the grasp of human reason for it is reflected in measure within man when he is at his best.
-The extent and indeed the outworking of divine love and holiness may well surpass human imagining, but not its nature or essence.
-Love is love; Holiness is holiness: it is as Scripture and all true wisdom defines these qualities both for God and man.
-I am bound to re-emphasise this as certain theologies that I have depended upon in the past contradict such a principle.
-Of course, having the heart of God or the mind of Christ is one thing; living a life entirely free from sin is quite another which neither David nor any man but One has achieved.
+This affirms once again that comprehending God’s NATURE is not beyond the grasp of human reason for it is reflected in measure within man when he is at his best.
+The extent and outworking of divine love and holiness may well surpass human imagining, but not its nature or essence.
+Love is love; Holiness is holiness: it is as Scripture and all true wisdom defines these qualities both FOR GOD AND MAN.
+I am bound to re-emphasize this as certain theologies that I for one have depended upon in the past contradict such a principle.
+Of course, having God’s own heart or the mind of Christ is one thing; living a life entirely free from sin is quite another which neither David nor any man but One has achieved.

 Free PDF of The Little Book of Providence HERE

 Large-print version suitable for mobiles HERE

 One thought on “AFTER GOD’S OWN HEART”